VIEW COLLECTION:

 Year 2023

-Exhibited at Upon Further Reflection at Phillip Lim NYC Flagship
+Exhibited at Upon Further Reflection at Phillip Lim NYC, New York Design Week 2023

 A seemingly monolithic black column is broken, revealing an infinite interior.
 The interior is presented as a kind of seeing machine.
 Three distorted lenses and repositionable mirrored doors do not provide a typical vanity mirror view; instead distortions and dynamic reflections allow the viewer to see herself in unfamiliar ways.
 Existing somewhere between a portable "zushi" shrine, a "wunderkammer"/curio cabinet, and a mirrored vanity, a seemingly empty box is filled with reflections of infinite ways to see oneself.